wangjess/bootyflake-succer/README.md

 ## Forbidden Words
 Bootyflake-Succer will also detect if bad words are said in your server and promptly send a scornful message to the bad word-sayer!
 You can turn this feature off by going into ```bot.js``` and setting ```detectBadWords``` to ```false```.

+# My Public To-Do List To Keep Me Accountable (hahahahaha... *insert ragretz here*)
+- [ ] Integrate something so it catches bad words like _ash0l3_ and _fuccc_
+- [ ] Integrate dating APIs so that even when you're hard at work, Bootyflake-Succer will notify you that you have X many matches :sunglasses: